Published 2 Dec 2022

 - Lack of accountability

-Collecting, organizing, and documenting paper audits consume time, energy, and space—three resources that can be utilized better by downloading iAuditor, the world’s #1 mobile inspection app.
-Used for more than 50 million inspections in over 80 countries, iAuditor has been revolutionizing safety and quality for a variety of industries with its versatile features and user-friendly interface.
-With iAuditor, you can:
+Collecting, organizing, and documenting paper audits consume time, energy, and space—three resources that can be utilized better by downloading SafetyCulture (formerly iAuditor), the world’s #1 mobile inspection app.
+Used for more than 50 million inspections in over 80 countries, SafetyCulture has been revolutionizing safety and quality for a variety of industries with its versatile features and user-friendly interface.
+With SafetyCulture, you can:

 - Download ready-to-use manufacturing process audit checklists or easily create and customize your own via Smart Forms.